-"Casino License" means the license issued by the Board to operate the Casino and engage in Casino Gaming Operations.
+"Casino License" means the license issued by the Board to operate the Casino or the Gaming Facility, as applicable, and all other related Gaming Approvals necessary to engage in Casino Gaming Operations.

-"Chief Administrative Officer" or "CAO" means the Chief Administrative Officer of the City of Richmond, Virginia.
+"Chief Administrative Officer" or "CAO" means the Chief Administrative Officer of the City.